“LEGACIES” IS NOW FUNDED ON KICKSTARTER!! Check it out HERE!

 - The anthology book will be 8.5 by 11 inches

 - Perfectly bound with a clear, laminated cover in color

-- Comprised with eco-friendly paper, with the inside pages being #70 Uncoated paper and #110 lb Matte Uncoated
+- Comprised with eco-friendly paper, with the inside pages being #100 lb.
+Text, Matte

 - Full color illustrations and written works in black and white